conan-io/hooks/README.md

 ## Conan config as installer

-To install all plugins from Conan plugins:
+To install all hooks from Conan repository in Github:

 ``$ conan config install https://github.com/conan-io/plugins``